Doger69/resume-analyzer/README.md

-Perfect question — a **strong README** makes your project look *seriously professional* on GitHub and during reviews/interviews.

-Below is a **complete, industry-style README** tailored exactly to your project.
-You can **copy-paste this directly into `README.md`**.

----

 # 📄 Resume Match Analyzer (ATS Score Checker)

 A full-stack web application that analyzes resumes against job descriptions and calculates an **ATS-style match score**, highlights **missing skills**, and provides **actionable insights** to improve resume shortlisting chances.

-Inspired by tools like **ResumeWorded**, this project demonstrates real-world resume screening logic used by recruiters and Applicant Tracking Systems (ATS).

----

 ## 🚀 Features